 Europe Trip.
 Day 1: Paris, France

-On the second tripped to Europe continent, we chose to visit France and Belgium for a week stayed, although I feel that Paris alone deserves a week.
-We still keep at 3 days per city rules for each trip, even so we reserved for Ghent and Bruges during our stay at Brussels.
+On the second trip to the European continent, we chose to visit France and Belgium for a week's stay, although I feel that Paris alone deserves a week.
+We still keep the 3-day-per-city rule for each trip; even so, we reserved for Ghent and Bruges during our stay in Brussels.

-Belgium is a small country, yet there are many places that worth visits the Flemish region or you may extend further to Amsterdam or Cologne.
-But hey! we tried to avoid '6 cities in a week' or '10 countries in 2 weeks' of frenetic and restless kind of travelling.
+Belgium is a small country, yet there are many places that are worth visiting in the Flemish region or you may extend further to Amsterdam or Cologne.
+But hey!
+We tried to avoid '6 cities in a week' or '10 countries in 2 weeks' of the frenetic and restless kind of travelling.
 Let's travel leisurely!

-Our outbound flight to Charles de Gaulle International Airport departed half-past eleven at night.
-The flight touched down half-past six in the morning.
-We had booked a private limo transfer to Timhotel Gaite in Montparnasse to avoid chaos in early morning.
-As our room is not ready yet, after let our luggage kept safe, we started the day with the Montmatre art attack tour!!
+Our outbound flight to Charles de Gaulle International Airport departed at half-past eleven at night.
+The flight touched down at half-past six in the morning.
+We had booked a private limo transfer to Timhotel Gaite in Montparnasse to avoid chaos in the early morning.
+As our room was not ready yet, after letting our luggage be kept safe, we started the day with the Montmartre art attack tour!!

 Yeaahhh!!
 Dah sampai Paris...

-It advisable to get Paris Museum Pass that covers most of the museums around Paris, including the Louvre.
-Separate ticket requires for the Eiffel Tower though.
-We also bought the 2-days Visit Pass for the Paris Metro.
-Embarked into metro No. 12 at Montparnasse-Bienvenue station, we headed to Pigalle.
+It is advisable to get a Paris Museum Pass that covers most of the museums around Paris, including the Louvre.
+A separate ticket is required for the Eiffel Tower, though.
+We also bought the 2-day Visit Pass for the Paris Metro.
+Embarking on metro No. 12 at Montparnasse-Bienvenue station, we headed to Pigalle.

-Friendly staff that guided me to purchase the metro pass
+The friendly staff guided me in purchasing the metro pass.

 Err... nak masuk jap bole tak?